- the double helix of the Virgilio-narrative: the affective strand interwoven with the intellective strand

-The relation between the sin of theft and the contrapasso of this bolgia — consisting of various kinds of metamorphoses) may plausibly—but to my mind not compellingly—be based on the violation of what Dorothy Sayers calls “the distinction between meum and tuum”.
-Natalino Sapegno explains the contrapasso thus: “i ladri sono qui a loro volta derubati, e della proprietà più intima ed inalienabile, la loro stessa figura umana” (The thieves are here in turn robbed of their most intimate and inalienable property, their own human bodies; see Sapegno, ed., Inferno [Firenze: La Nuova Italia, 1968], p.
-270).
+The relation between the sin of theft and the contrapasso of this bolgia — consisting of various kinds of metamorphoses — may plausibly (but to my mind not compellingly) be based on the violation of the boundaries between individuals, boundaries that are violated by thieves.
+Natalino Sapegno explains the contrapasso thus: “i ladri sono qui a loro volta derubati, e della proprietà più intima ed inalienabile, la loro stessa figura umana” (The thieves are here in turn robbed — of their most intimate and inalienable property, their own human forms).
+(See Sapegno edition and commentary, Inferno [Firenze: La Nuova Italia, 1968], p.
+270.)

 Blessed are you, whose beak does not, o griffin, pluck the sweet—tasting fruit that is forbidden and then afflicts the belly that has eaten!

 Moreover, thievery in the treatment of Inferno 24-25 clearly has a civic dimension, given the apostrophes to Pistoia and Florence that frame the seventh bolgia and the Black Guelph Florentine families to which the thieves belong.
-It is thus better to say that Dante uses thievery much as he used sodomy, as an opportunity for a discourse on Florence and its corrupted values.
+Dante uses thievery much as he uses sodomy, as an opportunity for a discourse on Florence and its corrupted values.

 * * *

 Most importantly, Dante uses the bolgia of the thieves in order to tackle the concept of metamorphosis itself.
-In analogous fashion, he uses the circle of lust not to connect to any of the timeworn moralistic formulae regarding lust that were in circulation but to tackle a complex of issues at the heart of his poem and of his life-long meditation: the issues of reading, authorship, reception, responsibility.
+In analogous fashion, he uses the circle of lust not to connect to any of the timeworn moralistic formulae regarding lust that were in circulation but to tackle a complex of issues at the heart of his poem and of his life-long meditation: the issues of reading, authorship, reception, and — most cogently — responsibility.
 Metamorphosis, like authorship, is a complex of ideas about which Dante has been thinking for decades by the time he writes Inferno 24 and 25.
-Already in the sonnet Piangete, amanti (Vita Nuova 8), Dante probes the issue of the “forma vera” (verse 10), playing with the boundaries between “true form” and its converse, animate and inanimate, life and death.
+Already in the sonnet Piangete, amanti (Vita Nuova 8), Dante probes the issue of the “forma vera” (verse 10), playing with the boundaries between “true form” and its converse, between animate and inanimate, between life and death.
 (For a reading of the sonnet, see Dante’s Lyric Poetry: Poems of Youth and of the Vita Nuova, p.
 75.)